-British citizens must have a full British passport to visit the countries featured on our website.
-Visas are not required by British citizens for any country other than India and Nepal
+British citizens must have a full British passport to visit the countries featured on our website, but no visas are required for any country other than India and Nepal

 Some airlines may require passengers to have two blank facing pages in order to travel; you should check this directly with the airline if you are concerned.

 Renewal of a British passport currently takes about 3 weeks for online applications, but longer for postal applications (see the UK government website, www.gov.uk/browse/abroad/passports

 ).
-You should allow at least 6 weeks if any members of your party are applying for their first adult passport (it normally takes 6 weeks but, due to Covid, applications are currently taking longer to process).
+You should allow considerably longer if any members of your party are applying for their first adult passport (it normally takes 6 weeks but, due to Covid, applications are currently taking longer to process).
 Babies and children must have their own passport, and cannot be included on a parent’s passport.
 Children’s passports are valid for 5 years.

 If any member of your party is not a British citizen or holds a non-British passport, you must check passport and visa requirements with the Embassy or Consulate of the country(ies) to or through which you are intending to travel.
 Note that many European countries now require that passports issued by non-EEA (European Economic Area) countries must be valid for 3 months beyond the period of intended stay.